nixworks/public/news/2005/10/26/README.md

 ##### United Kingdom
 ### [ The British Community Reference Laboratory for Avian Influenza in Weybridge confirms that swans found near Orahovica, Croatia, were infected by the H5N1 flu strain. ](/news/2005/10/26/the-british-community-reference-laboratory-for-avian-influenza-in-weybridge-confirms-that-swans-found-near-orahovica-croatia-were-infecte.md)
-_Context: bird flu, Community Reference Laboratory for Avian Influenza, infection, swan, Croatia, United Kingdom, Weybridge_
+_Context: Weybridge, Community Reference Laboratory for Avian Influenza, United Kingdom, Croatia, infection, bird flu, swan_

 ##### Politics of the United Kingdom
 ### [ The British Government, after several days of debating, confirms its plans to ban smoking in public places in England with the exemption of pubs and clubs not serving food. ](/news/2005/10/26/the-british-government-after-several-days-of-debating-confirms-its-plans-to-ban-smoking-in-public-places-in-england-with-the-exemption-of.md)
-_Context: Politics of the United Kingdom, smoking ban_
+_Context: smoking ban, Politics of the United Kingdom_

 ##### Wal-Mart
 ### [ A Wal-Mart internal memorandum determines that benefits costs are unsustainable, driven by an aging work force.
 A recommendation is to shift to more part time associates to lower health care enrollment. ](/news/2005/10/26/a-wal-mart-internal-memorandum-determines-that-benefits-costs-are-unsustainable-driven-by-an-aging-work-force-a-recommendation-is-to-shif.md)
-_Context: health care, Wal-Mart_
+_Context: Wal-Mart, health care_

 ##### Pyramid
 ### [ What may be the first pyramid in Europe has been discovered in Bosnia. ](/news/2005/10/26/what-may-be-the-first-pyramid-in-europe-has-been-discovered-in-bosnia.md)
-_Context: Bosnia and Herzegovina, pyramid, Europe_
+_Context: pyramid, Europe, Bosnia and Herzegovina_

 ##### WNBA
 ### [ WNBA superstar Sheryl Swoopes of the Houston Comets publicly announces that she is a lesbian in an interview with ESPN The Magazine. ](/news/2005/10/26/wnba-superstar-sheryl-swoopes-of-the-houston-comets-publicly-announces-that-she-is-a-lesbian-in-an-interview-with-espn-the-magazine.md)
-_Context: Sheryl Swoopes, WNBA, Houston Comets, ESPN The Magazine, lesbian_
+_Context: WNBA, Houston Comets, lesbian, Sheryl Swoopes, ESPN The Magazine_

 ## [Previous Day...](/news/2005/10/25/index.md)